zeronounours/ictf-2015-writeups/analyses/Folkswagen_emissions/README.md

 > service is in bavarian, a german dialect.
 But we offer a translator that
 > translates bavarian words to german, though it might not be that helpful.

-This services of the team *in23canation* provides a way to store Folkswagen cars issues in a secure way.
-To do so here are the 4 actions performed:
+This service of the team *in23canation* provides a way to store Folkswagen cars issues in a secure way.
+To do so a user can perform 4 different actions:
 * Store a new car issue
 * Retrieve a car issue
 * Decrypt the report
 * Translate from bavarian to german

-If your don't know where to start don't miss the `help` command.
+If you don't know where to start don't miss the `help` command.

-While the frontend is provided by a python script, all 4 actions are then delegated to 3 stripped binaries.
-This script works with 4 differents modes which are associated with each actions:
+While the frontend is provided by a python script, all 4 actions are later delegated to 3 stripped binaries.
+The python script works with 4 differents modes which are associated with each actions:
 - default one to retrieve reports
 - translator: entered with `I ko koa bayrisch`
 - setflag: entered with `addfzn`